nooor-mb/Humanized_Robot/README.md

 # Purpose of the Project

 The purpose of this project was to design and build a simple robotic system that demonstrates basic movement, obstacle detection, and human-robot interaction through sound and head rotation.
-It helped me learn wiring, Arduino programming, mechanical design limitations, and module integration.

 # Project Outcomes